Psychtoolbox-3/psychtoolbox-3.github.com/docs/DownloadPsychtoolbox.md

 [UpdatePsychtoolbox](UpdatePsychtoolbox) cannot change the flavor of your Psychtoolbox.
 To
 change the flavor, run [DownloadPsychtoolbox](DownloadPsychtoolbox) to completely discard your
 old installation and get a fresh copy with the requested flavor.
+If you
+used [DownloadPsychtoolbox](DownloadPsychtoolbox) with the optional 'downloadmethod' set to 1
+then [UpdatePsychtoolbox](UpdatePsychtoolbox)() won't work.
+That's the price you pay for saving
+disc space.

 ### PERMISSIONS: